obsidian-toaster/project/code-of-conduce.md

 ** Point B

 Remarks :
 - As you can see the title includes text between parenthesis.
-That represents the fact that it this minutes doc can be used during the meeting and when the minutes are send, you can skip this part.
+That indicates the fact that this minutes doc can also be used during the meeting and when the minutes are will be prepared for publication, then you can skip this part between parenthesis.
 - A point & sub-point must include the acronym of the user reporting it (e.g. Setup the working group - CHM) using the following convention (first 2 letters of the firstname followed by the first letter of the surname.
 - If a ticket (jira/github) or Trello Card exist, then they should be mentioned.